INKA Kancil: Design

-Without pretending to be a National Car, the Kancil was planned, designed, and developed by PT Kancil.
-With several components developed with various domestic and foreign component industries, and the Swiss Mechanical Polytechnic (now POLMAN) Bandung for the front knuckle arm system.
-Drum brake and wheel hub jointly developed by PT Bakrie Tosanjaya.
-Verification of design, performance and dynamic analysis as well as vehicle construction fatigue tests were carried out at the Inter-University Central Dynamics Laboratory, Bandung Institute of Technology.
+Without pretending to be a national car, the Kancil was planned, designed, and developed by PT Kancil.
+Several components were developed in collaboration with various domestic and foreign component industries, alongside the Swiss Mechanical Polytechnic (now POLMAN) in Bandung for the front knuckle arm system.
+The drum brake and wheel hub were jointly developed by PT Bakrie Tosanjaya.
+Design verification, performance and dynamic analysis, as well as vehicle construction fatigue tests, were conducted at the Inter-University Central Dynamics Laboratory of the Bandung Institute of Technology.

 The engine is made by Fuji Heavy Industries, the manufacturer of the Japanese automaker Subaru.
 Rear Axle is made by Fuji Machinery, also from Japan.
 Automatic transmission (CVT, Torque Converter) made by Huffco-Comet, USA.
 While the fiberglass body panels are made by PT.
 Induro, Tangerang.
 This body panel was developed from 2 master sample bodies and the first mold made by PT AITEM, a business unit under Indonesian Aerospace.
 Meanwhile, the styling and master clay models for the body were made by PT Kancil.